samtaggart/data_threefold_projects_friends/info/projects/tfgrid_marketing/tfgrid_marketing.md

 date = "2020/06"
 funding_required_tft = 1500000
 funding_required_usd = 200000
-description = ""The aim is to grow the grid to 80 countires andto promote ThreeFold developer audiences in the blockchain and cloud space with a minumum of 15 blockchain projects utilizing the grid as well as 15 cloud based intitatives by August 2020"
+description = ""The aim is to grow the grid to 40 countires andto promote ThreeFold developer audiences in the blockchain and cloud space with a minumum of 15 blockchain projects utilizing the grid as well as 15 cloud based intitatives by August 2020"

 [milestone]
-name =
+name = Grid Promtion Phase II
+#date format: YYYY/MM
-date =
+date = "2020/06"
-funding_required_tft =
+funding_required_tft = 1500000
-funding_required_usd =
+funding_required_usd = 200000
-description = """
-    Please provide more details
-    about this milestone..
+description = ""The aim is to grow the grid to 80 countires andto promote ThreeFold developer audiences in the blockchain and cloud space with a minumum of 30 blockchain projects utilizing the grid as well as 30 cloud based intitatives by Dec 2020"
     ""

 ```